-Income tax expense was \$713 million, \$322 million, and \$308 million for the years ended December 31, 2021, 2020, and 2019 respectively.
-Income tax expense as a percentage of earnings before income taxes was 23.1%, 18.0%, and 22.5% in the years ended December 31, 2021, 2020, and 2019 respectively.
-The increase in income tax expense as a percentage of earnings before taxes in 2021 when compared to 2020 and the decrease in income tax expense as a percentage of earnings before taxes in 2020 as compared to 2019 is primarily attributable to valuation allowance releases and the tax status change recorded by F&G in 2020.
+Income tax expense was \$398 million, \$713 million, and \$322 million for the years ended December 31, 2022, 2021, and 2020 respectively.
+Income tax expense as a percentage of earnings before income taxes was 25.9%, 23.1%, and 18.0% in the years ended December 31, 2022, 2021, and 2020 respectively.
+The increase in income tax expense as a percentage of earnings before taxes in 2022 as compared to 2021 is primarily attributable to the recording of a valuation allowance in 2022 for tax benefits associated with deferred tax assets related to unrealized losses on equity securities for which it is not more likely than not that we will not be able to realize the benefit for tax purposes, partially offset by the tax benefit of realized capital losses carried back to 2017.
+The increase in income tax expense as a percentage of earnings before taxes in 2021 when compared to 2020 is primarily attributable to valuation allowance releases and the tax status change recorded by F&G in 2020.